-SOLAR: This VPA involves the introduction of solar lighting systems into households in several states in India to replace the main baseline fuel, kerosene.
+SOLAR LIGHTING: This VPA involves the introduction of solar lighting systems into households and SMEs in several states in India to replace the main baseline fuel, kerosene.

-WATER PURIFIER: The water purifiers distributed under the proposed VPA replace traditional cookstoves thereby reducing the amount of fuelwood used for boiling water in the baseline by households.
+WATER PURIFIER: The water purifiers distributed under the proposed VPA replace traditional cookstoves/water boiling practices thereby reducing the amount of fuelwood used for boiling water in the baseline by households.